Chapter 2:

 “It’s not that…what I’m trying to say is…”

 “Ok, ok, ok!
-I was going to say…” Nicolaus took a deep breath, making Amala get nervous and back away slightly. “…We…meaning you and I…went through a lot last night.
-I was thinking about it while you were in the gas station and realized that even though we did two different things, they were kind of similar.
-And we’d probably not be able to talk to anyone of the others about it - or anyone for that matter.
-I’m trying to say…that if you need to talk to somebody about the way you’re feeling, about…you know, stuff, you can talk to me.”
+I was going to say…” Nicolaus took a deep breath, discomforting Amala and making her recoil slightly. “…We…meaning you and I…went through a lot last night.
+I was thinking about it while you were in the gas station and realized that even though we did two different things, they were kind of similar!
+We’d probably not be able to talk to anyone of the others about it – or anyone else for that matter!
+What I’m trying to say…that if you need to talk to somebody about the way you’re feeling, about…you know, stuff, you can talk to me.”

 “…”